ottowayi/pycomm3/docs/usage.rst

 Strings are technically structures within the PLC, but are treated as atomic types in this library.
 There is no need to handle the ``LEN`` and ``DATA`` attributes, the structure is converted to/from Python ``str`` objects transparently.
 Any structures that contain only a DINT-``LEN`` and a SINT[]-``DATA`` attributes will be automatically treated as string tags.
 This allows the builtin STRING types plus custom strings to be handled automatically.
-When writing, values large than the length will be truncated.
+Strings that are longer than the plc tag will be truncated when writing.

 >>> plc.read('string_tag')
 Tag(tag='string_tag', value='Hello World!', type='STRING', error=None)